 With the competitive landscape more crowded than ever, you’re facing tremendous pressure to shorten your product development lifecycle, reduce time to market, and still deliver a low cost, high quality product.
 And while PCB design tools have evolved to ease your workflow, particularly in the areas of routing, signal integrity, and design-for-manufacturing, there’s one crucial area that has been widely neglected: component sourcing integration.

 Complete Supply Chain Visibility

-If you’re fortunate to work for a larger company, you can usually leverage your sourcing department to select, source, and qualify suppliers and designers, as well as maintain lifecycle and manage the drop-in replacements for EOL (End-of-life) components.
+If you’re fortunate to work for a larger company, you can usually leverage your strategic sourcing department for procurement and purchasing.
+This vertical integration will also maintain lifecycle and manage the drop-in replacements for EOL (End-of-life) components.
 In most big companies, the process of sourcing components typically runs in parallel with the modern design and production workflows.

 Do you have the correct footprints and models?

 How do you ensure the are re-used in other designs by your colleagues?